 It's amazing how clearly you can detect your spouse's raised eyebrows and pointed look in a darkened theater.

-Of course, that was nothing compared to the discomfort that oozed from his pores when we took the girls to see the national tour of Pippin a few weeks ago and watched the protagonist learn the hard way that a whole lot of meaningless sex is not the answer to a fulfilling life.
+Of course, that was nothing compared to the discomfort that oozed from his pores when we all went to see the national tour of Pippin a few weeks ago and watched the protagonist learn the hard way that a whole lot of meaningless sex is not the answer to a fulfilling life.
 And when I say the hard way, I mean trapped in a cage with two women, a man, and a whip.
-Yep, this with two girls who still say "ICK!" aloud when they see kissing on TV.
+Yep, this with two kids who still say "ICK!" aloud when they see kissing on TV.

 In my defense, I find it much easier to have the hard conversations with kids when the subject of said conversation is set to a Tony-winning tune.
 For example:

-• "Lovely Ladies" from Les Miz gave me the vehicle to explain prostitution and the lack of options for countless women who are turned out on the street, not only in the 19th century but also present day.
+- "Lovely Ladies" from Les Miz gave me the vehicle to explain sex work and the lack of options for countless women who are turned out on the street, not only in the 19th century but also present day.

 And how many of today's kids will one day read about fractal theory in physics class and automatically hear Elsa sing "Let It Go" in their minds?